-Vikas Sukhatme, MD, Dean
+Vikas P. Sukhatme, MD, ScD, Dean

-Medical school faculty received $355.7 million in sponsored research funding in fiscal year 2017, plus another $84.9 million in funds at other units in the health sciences center and at the Atlanta VA Medical Center.
-Ranked 19th nationally in NIH dollars received, the school is best known for its research and treatment in infectious disease, brain health, heart disease, cancer, transplantation, orthopaedics, pediatrics, renal disease, ophthalmology, and geriatrics.
+Medical school faculty received $443.7 million in sponsored research funding in FY 2019, plus another $89.3 million in funds at other units in health sciences and at the Atlanta VA Medical Center.
+Ranked 19th nationally in NIH dollars received, the school is best known for its work in infectious disease, brain health, heart disease, cancer, transplantation, orthopaedics, pediatrics, renal disease, ophthalmology, and geriatrics.